timescale/docs/use-timescale/continuous-aggregates/real-time-aggregates.md

 needing to aggregate data as it is being written.
 In Timescale versions 1.7 to 2.12, real time aggregates are enabled by default; when you create a continuous aggregate view, queries to that view include the most recent data, even if it has not yet been aggregated.
-In Timescale&nbsp;2.13 and later real time aggregates are *DISABLED* by default.
+In [Timescale v2.13 and later][rta-disabled-release-notes] real time aggregates are *DISABLED* by default.

 For more detail on the comparison between continuous and real time aggregates, see our [real time aggregate blog post][blog-rtaggs].